mudraswami/mudraswami/README.md

 I am a B.Tech CSE (AI) student at KL University, graduating in 2028.

-I am currently learning and building projects in:
+I am learning and building projects focused on:

 - Generative AI
 - LLMs